 So yes, credential dumping, or credential stuffing, can affect you and your entire company network, acting as a precursor to paralyzing ransomware attacks, identity fraud, and theft.

-The hacker could also steal a file from your computer's disk called the security account manager, or SAM, which contains a list of hashed passwords.
+- Next, the hacker digs around in your device’s core RAM memory for usernames and passwords.
+They might not even have to go this deep if you’ve stored your passwords on your desktop.
+(It happens).
+The hacker could also steal a file from your computer’s disk called the security account manager, or SAM, which contains a list of hashed passwords.
 If the hashing is weak or your passwords are too simple, they could be cracked individually.

 Some hackers use you as a pawn to get “more valuable” credentials.

+- For a window of time, all of your processes, including your usernames and passwords, are stored in the random access memory (RAM) of your device for faster operation.
+And they’re usually stored in plaintext (normal, readable format as opposed to encrypted code).
 Operating systems rarely have security layers that secure main memory at all times.
 And because this information is unencrypted and in plaintext, it can be read and stolen if your device is infected with malware or spyware.

 Mimikatz is a tool that dumps passwords , as well as hashes and PINs, from memory.
 Used by both penetration testers and malware creators, Mimikatz was a key player in the infamous attack on the NSA in 2017.